Preventing Burn Injuries

 Before using barbecues or grills, clean them of grease buildup and use lighter fluid sparingly.

-Do not allow children to play with fireworks.
+Don't allow children to play with fireworks.

 Encourage children to wear shoes in the summer and avoid walking on hot asphalt or hot sand.